Print

 The prophet’s view of their future

 We need to put ourselves in the shoes of the prophet and look at the future from their perspective, which is very different from our own.
 The biggest event looming ahead was the exile in Assyria for the northern kingdom of Israel, or in Babylon for the southern kingdom of Judah.
-The hope for restoration to the land and the coming of the Messiah was sometime after that.
+The hope for restoration to the land and the coming of the Messiah and the glorious future was sometime after that.
 From their perspective this all happened on the Day of the Lord.
 They would not be particularly aware of the time-span between these events.

-Summary of prophets
+Summary of the prophets

 9th century (800’s BC) Joel?